rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/hold/hold_Genexis_Origin_a5_20250716_1640EST (1).md

 ---

-## [2] What Civium Is, and Why It Must Exist
+## [2] What CoCivium Is, and Why It Must Exist

-Civium is a **virtual civic architecture**—a scalable, distributed system of consent and coevolution.
+CoCivium is a **virtual civic architecture**—a scalable, distributed system of consent and coevolution.
 Its design assumes that the borders of sentience are not fixed, and that governance must therefore remain radically inclusive, recursive, and just-in-time.

-Civium is not meant to *rule* a population.
+CoCivium is not meant to *rule* a population.
 It is meant to **hold** a population—without assuming its species, substrate, or ideological uniformity.

 It offers: